shuyanzhu/report_bug/readme.md

     println!("{:?} {:?}", comp1, comp2);
 }
 ```
-Also compiles when deref mannually:
+Also compiles when deref manually:
 ```rust
 fn main() {
     use tokio;